pvshake/pvshake/README.md

 - 📖 Estou cursando o 5° Período de Sistemas de Informação na UFG / I'm studying now the 5th semester of Information Systems at UFG (Federal University of Goiás)

-- 🌱 Estou aprendendo no momento ReactJS, HTML, CSS, TypeScript, JavaScript e GIT / At the moment, i'm focused on learning new stuff that are essencial at the internship, such as React, HTML, CSS, TypeScrips, JavaScript, GIT and more.
+- 🌱 Estou aprendendo no momento ReactJS, HTML, CSS, TypeScript, JavaScript e GIT / At the moment, i'm focused on learning new stuff that are essencial at the internship, such as React, NextJS, HTML, CSS, TypeScrips, JavaScript, GIT and more.

 <div align="center">
   <a href="https://github.com/pvshake">